The best makeup sponges of 2021 | CNN Underscored

 Makeup sponges provide a quick, easy way to apply many kinds of base makeup.
-We tested makeup sponges by Beautyblender, NYX, Real Techniques, Milk Makeup, Fenty, E.l.f.
-Cosmetics, L’Oréal Paris and June & Co. to find the right sponge that will work across applications.
+We tested makeup sponges by Beautyblender, NYX, Real Techniques, Milk Makeup, Fenty, e.l.f.
+Cosmetics, L’Oréal Paris and Juno & Co. to find the right sponge that will work across applications.

 After testing many foundation applications with multiple makeup sponges, used both wet and dry, we found these to be our ultimate top two:

-- Best overall makeup sponge: Beautyblender The Original Makeup Sponge
+- Best overall makeup sponge: Beautyblender Original Makeup Sponge

 - Best budget buy and best for powder products: NYX Teardrop Blending Sponge

-Heralded by beauty editors and makeup artists alike as the GOAT, the Beautyblender Original Makeup Sponge has, in our opinion, come by its helping of hype honestly.
+Heralded by beauty editors and makeup artists alike as the GOAT, the Beautyblender Original Makeup Sponge has, in our opinion, lived up to its hype.
 While it’s more expensive than others we tested, its quality (it didn’t disintegrate like others did over time) and effectiveness (it led to the cleanest application of the bunch) make it worth the money.

-The NYX teardrop blending sponge was our favorite budget sponge.
+The NYX Teardrop Blending Sponge was our favorite budget sponge.
 Many of the other budget sponges are overly stiff, but this sponge is as flexible as some prestige brands, and its unique shape lets you manipulate it easily and blend your foundation in any crevice of your face.

 We see these two as complementary products and think each one is worthy of a spot on your makeup vanity.
 We applied cream and liquid products by dabbing with the Beautyblender and then set them with powders applied with the flat NYX sponge using a pressing motion.
 This is a useful technique if you prefer not to mix different shades and formulas on the same sponge, cutting down on the amount of time you spend cleaning your makeup tools.

-Best overall makeup sponge: Beautyblender The Original Makeup Sponge ($18; amazon.com)
+Best overall makeup sponge: Beautyblender Original Makeup Sponge (starting at $17; amazon.com)

 The Beautyblender claimed our top spot, thanks to its versatility, effectiveness and overall comfortable feel.
 It’s a rounded sponge with a teardrop shape, designed to be used while moist.
 The brand claims in this video that it should “bounce” on your makeup, if you use a springy dabbing motion as opposed to dragging on your foundation.
 And bounce it does.
 Because of its flexible form and quality material, it increases 30% in size when wet; it truly does feel like you can effortlessly pop on your base makeup swiftly as opposed to using some of the firmer sponges that don’t feel as soft or flexible (sorry, L’Oréal).
 It also applied our foundation the quickest and easiest of all the makeup sponges we tested.